dashingsoft/pyarmor/docs/protect-python-scripts-by-pyarmor.md

 * Clear f_locals of frame as soon as code object completed execution.
 * Verify the license file of obfuscated scripts while running it.

-Look at what happened after `foo.py` is obfuscated by Pyarmor.
+Look at what happened after `foo.py` is obfuscated by PyArmor.
 Here are the files list in the output path `dist`

 ```